VIC.GOV.AU | Policy and Advisory Library

 • other school leaders.

-Networks may also establish collaborative structures for middle leaders who are able to progress the work of the network or a particular community of practice.
+School networks may also establish collaborative structures for middle leaders who are able to progress the work of the school network or a particular CoP.

 CoPs and other collaborative structures are intended to: